andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_03_LookingAtTheData.rst

     After downloading the Flanker dataset, type the command above to move it to your Desktop.

 As you saw in the previous :ref:`Data Download page <fMRI_01_DataDownload>`, the dataset has a standardized structure: Each subject folder contains an anatomical directory and a functional directory labeled ``anat`` and ``func``, and these in turn contain the anatomical and functional images, respectively.
-(The ``func`` directory also contains **onset times**, or timestamps for when the subject did either a Congruent or Incongruent task.)
+(The ``func`` directory also contains **onset times**, or timestamps for when the subject underwent either a Congruent or Incongruent trial.)
 This format is known as `BIDS <http://bids.neuroimaging.io/>`__, or Brain Imaging Data Structure, which makes it easy to organize and find your data.

 .. figure:: Flanker_DataStructure.png

     Example of the BIDS format.
-Note that the ``func`` directory contains both the functional runs - in this case, two runs - and corresponding "events.tsv" files, which contains onsets, or timestamps of which condition happened at what time.
-You can open these up in a text editor or as a spreadsheet.
+Note that the ``func`` directory contains functional data - in this case, two runs of functional data - and corresponding "events.tsv" files, which contain **onsets**, or timestamps of which condition happened at what time.
+You can open these as a text file or as a spreadsheet.

 --------

 Inspecting the Anatomical Image
 ----------

-Whenever you download imaging data, you should first check the anatomical and functional images to inspect them for any problems - scanner spikes, incorrect orientation, poor contrast, and so on.
-It will take some time to develop an eye for what these problems look like, but with practice it will become easier and quicker to check your data.
+Whenever you download imaging data, check the anatomical and functional images to inspect them for any problems - scanner spikes, incorrect orientation, poor contrast, and so on.
+It will take some time to develop an eye for what these problems look like, but with practice it will become quicker and easier to do.

 Let's take a look at the anatomical image in the ``anat`` folder for ``sub-08``.
-Navigate to the folder and then type
+Navigate to the sub-08 folder and then type

 ::

-    fsleyes sub-01_T1w.nii.gz
+    fsleyes anat/sub-01_T1w.nii.gz

 This will open the anatomical image in ``fsleyes``, FSL's image viewer.